Project-Counter/cop5/source/08-sushi/index.rst

 SUSHI for Automated Report Harvesting
 =====================================

-Content providers MUST support automatic harvesting of COUNTER reports via the COUNTER_SUSHI API.
+Report providers MUST support automatic harvesting of COUNTER reports via the COUNTER_SUSHI API.
 The specification for the RESTful COUNTER_SUSHI API is maintained by COUNTER on SwaggerHub:

 https://app.swaggerhub.com/apis/COUNTER/counter-sushi_5_0_api/